cjGO/chewc/README.md

             offspring_gblup[i, 0], offspring_gblup[i, 1]
         ))
 ```

-    WARNING:2025-10-05 21:46:38,657:jax._src.xla_bridge:794: An NVIDIA GPU may be present on this machine, but a CUDA-enabled jaxlib is not installed.
-Falling back to cpu.

     --- Step 1-4: Simulating population and multi-trait phenotypes ---
     --- Population simulation complete ---